Things to do

 The Idle Hour is known for its lively atmosphere, fantastic music and great pints.
 Sin É which has been around since 1889, is situated in Cork City’s Victorian Quarter.
 Known as the home of trad music in Cork, Sin É offers live music seven days a week.
 Another great pub is The Oliver Plunkett, which is known far and wide for its “craic agus ceol”, as well as the smallest pub in Cork; the Hibernian Bar, known locally as the Hi-B.

-Or visit Cork’s largest indoor and outdoor market, The Marina Market on Centre Park Road for a range of food, drink, crafts, clothes and art from over 40 vendor.
-Situated in the old Ford Factory, The Marina Market is only a five-minute walk i from Custom house Quay.
+Or visit Cork’s largest indoor and outdoor market, The Marina Market on Centre Park Road, for a range of food, drink, crafts, clothes and art from over 40 vendors.
+Situated in the old Ford Factory, The Marina Market is only a five-minute walk from Custom House Quay.

 But it is not all about food and drink!
 Cork has so many activities and sights to see that it is impossible to mention them all.
 Cork City is home to many cultural and historical experiences.